-A grower education and outreach program is proposed as a management action for the Bowman Subbasin.
-The program will provide growers with educational resources that help them to plan and implement on-farm practices that simultaneously support groundwater sustainability and maintain or improve agricultural productivity.
+A grower education and outreach program is proposed as a management action for the Antelope Subbasin.
+The program will provide growers with educational resources that help them to plan and implement onfarm practices that simultaneously support groundwater sustainability and maintain or improve agricultural productivity.
 Implementation of these on-farm practices will be recorded, along with estimated or measured benefits to groundwater sustainability resulting from these practices.

 This program would be accomplished through workshops and distribution of educational materials, as well as on-site irrigation system evaluations and irrigation water management assistance.
-The program would continue and potentially expand the irrigation evaluation services currently in place through the
+The program would continue and potentially expand the irrigation evaluation services currently in place through the Mobile Irrigation Lab (MIL), operated in Tehama County by the Tehama County Resource Conservation District since 2002.

-2 Assumes that on average 50 % of sites are new and 50 % of sites are established in a given year, and that average participating field sizes are 20 acres.
-See Table 4-7 for unit costs per site.
+2 Assumes that on average 50% of sites are new and 50% of sites are established in a given year, and that average participating field sizes are 20 acres.
+See Table 4.7 for unit costs per site.
+Costs do not include estimated costs for constructing any new diversion and conveyance infrastructure that may be needed.